-Hypothecation – Definition / Meaning with Example – Complete Details
+Hypothecation – Definition / Meaning with Example – All Details

 In this article you can find complete details regarding Hypothecation like – What is Hypothecation, Legal definition of Hypothecation, Example of Hypothecation, Important points of Hypothecation, Rights available to borrower, Responsibilities of borrower etc. Recently we also provide What is pledge? – Complete details.
 Now you can scroll down below and check complete details regarding “Hypothecation – Definition / Meaning with Example”

 Hypothecation is a a type of creating charge against the security of movable assets which is some what similar to pledge..
 When a person borrows certain sum of money from a lender if he wants to provide that property as collateral security but the actual possession is with the borrower only.
 Then it is called as Hypothecation.

 Legal definition :